 Now that you know which visa option suits you best, learn more about its exact requirements, and how to obtain them for a smooth trip to Japan!

-If you have any queries or want to share your travel experiences in Japan as a digital nomad, share it in the comments section below.
+If you have any queries or want to share your travel experiences in Japan as a digital nomad, share it in our Digital Nomad Japan Facebook Group!
 We would love to hear your thoughts.